 Skagit County maintains one of the largest and most diverse agricultural communities west of the Cascade mountain range.

-Agriculture is the No. 1 industry in Skagit County.
-Local farmers produce about $300 million worth of crops, livestock, and dairy products on approximately 90,000 acres of land.
+Local farmers produce about $350 million worth of crops, livestock, and dairy products on approximately 90,000 acres of land.
 Over 90 different crops are grown in the County.
 Blueberries, raspberries, strawberries, tulips, daffodils, pickling cucumbers, specialty potatoes, Jonagold apples, and vegetable seed are some of the more important crops in this maritime valley.
 More tulip, iris, and daffodil bulbs are produced here than in any other county in the U.S. Ninety-five percent of the red potatoes grown in the state of Washington are from Skagit County.
 In addition to food and fiber products, agriculture in this region provides habitat for thousands of swans, snow geese, and dabbling ducks.

 Numerous agricultural suppliers, organizations, and agencies serve the needs of this important industry.
 Each October thousands of people attend farm tours during the Festival of Family Farms to learn more about the bounty, beauty, and complexity of the valley’s working landscape.